All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Clark Howard Inc.

 Check with your card issuer, but there’s a good chance that they’ll ask you to forfeit or reduce those rewards balances as a part of the downgrading process.

-Those free flights or nights do have value, so you’ll want to consider that carefully if you are thinking about a downgrade.
+Those free flights or nights do have value, so you’ll want to find a way to cash in on those rewards prior to downgrading.

 2. You Could Be Required to Forfeit a Welcome Bonus